Vincenzoos/CrunchyCravingsEcom/README.md

 ## Code Repository

 For detailed instructions on cloning the repository, commit message conventions, and branch naming, see the [Code Repository Guidelines](docs/Code_Repository_Guidelines.md).

 ---

+## System Architecture

+For detailed design and justification of ERD and system diagram, see the [High-level System Architecture](docs/High-level_System_Architecture.md).

+---